A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

 #### 5.3.1 `TerminalDashboard.js` - UI Renderer (View)

 **Class Description**:
 A "dumb" rendering component that manages the `cli-progress` multi-bar display.
 It receives structured data and updates the visual representation without containing any business logic.
+Now includes **text truncation** to prevent layout breakage from long strings.

 **Constructor Signature**:
 ```javascript